 DIG YOU CAN'T BE BOTHERED.
 READ EDITORIAL YOU READ THE EDITORIAL IN RED LAW.
 YOU IMMEDIATELY ACQUIRED A TASTE FOR WORK, WHICH IS AN ESSENTIAL HONOR FOR ANY SOCIALIST CITIZEN TO DO.
 DIG YOU MANAGED TO DIG INTO THE LOWER FLOOR !

 Fídler’s game wasn’t the only political game making the rounds in the scene.
 Stanislav Hrda’s Shatokhin takes its title from the star of a widely screened Soviet propaganda film—a buff action hero meant as an answer to Hollywood’s Rambo—and pits him against his famous rival.
 While also purporting to be a loyal pro-regime product (it begins with an enormous graphic of a hammer and sickle) Hrda used the unique ability of games to present multiple possible outcomes in a cleverly subversive way.
-While you play as Shatokhin with the nominal goal of defeating Rambo, the game is incredibly difficult, and along the way Shatokhin is subjected to a constant series of violent and humiliating deaths: “‘charred to bits’ in a burning helicopter, crushed against a coral reef, simultaneously poisoned by crude oil and eaten by sharks, drowned in a sewer,” even killed in an embarrassing accident involving a beer bottle.
+While you play as Shatokhin with the nominal goal of defeating Rambo, the game is nearly impossible to win, with most choices leading Shatokhin to a constant series of violent and humiliating deaths: “‘charred to bits’ in a burning helicopter, crushed against a coral reef, simultaneously poisoned by crude oil and eaten by sharks, drowned in a sewer,” even killed in an embarrassing accident involving a beer bottle.
 Michal Hlaváč, who did the graphics for the game, recalled fondly how its creation

 allowed us, through humor and satire, to exert some kind of control over something we didn’t have power over. ...We were not going to pick up a gun and go out into the streets, so we wrote a game about a major of the Red Army, and we made it difficult for him to win.